sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

     :depth: 4

-.. _logging_in:
+.. _log-in:

 ==================
 Logging in
 ==================

-Login with your user credentials in the `Login <https://tdr-test.surfsara.nl/user/login>`_ page of the Data Repository Service.
+Login with your user credentials in the `Login`_ page of the Data Repository Service.

-If you do not have access, go to [Obtaining Access](obtain-access) page for more information.
+If you do not have access, go to :ref:`Obtaining Access <get-access>` page for more information.